grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-grafana-managed-rule.md

 ## Add Grafana managed rule

-1. In the Grafana menu, click the Alerting (bell) icon to open the Alerting page listing existing alerts.
+1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **New alert rule**.
-1. In Step 1, add the rule name, type and storage location.
+1. In Step 1, add the rule name, type, and storage location.
     - In **Rule name**, add a descriptive name.
 This name is displayed in the alert rule list.
 It is also the `alertname` label for every alert instance that is created from this rule.
     - From the **Rule type** drop down, select **Grafana managed alert**.
     - From the **Folder** drop-down, select the folder where you want to store the rule.
 If you do not select a folder, the rule is stored in the General folder.
 To create a new folder, click the drop down and enter the new folder name.